Science in Antarctica - An Overview

 A list of hundreds of scientific questions that could be addressed was filtered down to what were agreed to be the most pressing 80 questions.

-Science in Antarctica comes under three broad headings: some examples are given of recent studies that are taking or have recently taken place.
+Science in Antarctica comes under three broad headings: some examples of recent studies that are taking or have recently taken place.

 Exploration of the Gamburtsev Subglacial Mountains in East Antarctica.
 A range of mountains and subglacial lakes that stretches 1,200km and up to 2,700m high about the same size as the European Alps but completely buried by 600m of ice under the East Antarctic Ice Sheet.
 They began to form about 1 billion years ago and are thought to have been the place where glaciation in Antarctica first started.
 Investigated using aircraft with ice penetrating radar and laser scanners.